 If you've personally suffered from depression or known someone who has, you know that when people are really depressed, they have a strong urge to stay in bed.

 Why do depressed people lie in bed?
 It isn't because of great snuggle time under the blankets.
 It's because depressed people can't bring themselves to get out of bed.
 Almost any activity or task becomes a painful ordeal, even things as simple as taking a shower or getting dressed.
-A perfectly able-bodied person can't even bring him or herself to rise out of bed.
+A person can't bring him or herself to rise out of bed.
 How does this happen?

 The intuitive answer is that a lack of motivation is to blame.
 Depressed people are directionless because they are undercommitted to goals.
 Without goals to drive future behavior, current behavior becomes frozen for long periods.
 Beds are the most natural location for a behavioral pause, as the place in the house most associated with inactivity.